Alfred Marshall: Life and career

 Marshall was elected in 1865 to a fellowship at St John's College at Cambridge, and became lecturer in the moral sciences in 1868.
-He was Mary Paley's professor of political economy at Cambridge and the two were married in 1877, forcing Marshall to leave his position as a Fellow of St John's College, Cambridge, to comply with celibacy rules at the university.
-He became the first principal at University College, Bristol, which was the institution that later became the University of Bristol, again lecturing on political economy and economics.

-In 1885 he became professor of political economy at Cambridge, where he remained until his retirement in 1908.
-Over the years he interacted with many British thinkers including Henry Sidgwick, W.K.
-Clifford, Benjamin Jowett, William Stanley Jevons, Francis Ysidro Edgeworth, John Neville Keynes and John Maynard Keynes.
-Marshall founded the Cambridge School which paid special attention to increasing returns, the theory of the firm, and welfare economics; after his retirement leaderships passed to Arthur Cecil Pigou and John Maynard Keynes.
+He taught Mary Paley who was became a lecturer at the then embryonic Newnham College, Cambridge; their marriage in 1877 obliged Marshall to resign his position as a Fellow of St John's College, Cambridge.
+This coincided with his appointment as the first principal at University College, Bristol, which later became the University of Bristol, where he lectured political economy and economics, alongside his wife, until he resigned in 1881.
+He returned as Professor of Political Economy in 1882, leaving Bristol for good in 1883 when he was appointed a tutorial fellow at Balliol College, University of Oxford.
+In 1885 he was appointed professor of political economy at Cambridge University, where he remained until his retirement in 1908.
+Over the years he interacted with many British thinkers including Henry Sidgwick, W. K. Clifford, Benjamin Jowett, William Stanley Jevons, Francis Ysidro Edgeworth, John Neville Keynes and John Maynard Keynes.
+Marshall founded the Cambridge School which paid special attention to increasing returns, the theory of the firm, and welfare economics; after his retirement academic leadership of the Cambridge economists was taken up by Arthur Cecil Pigou and John Maynard Keynes.

 Contributions to economics

 Marshall desired to improve the mathematical rigour of economics and transform it into a more scientific profession.
 In the 1870s he wrote a small number of tracts on international trade and the problems of protectionism.
 In 1879, many of these works were compiled into a work entitled The Theory of Foreign Trade: The Pure Theory of Domestic Values.
-In the same year (1879) he published The Economics of Industry with his wife Mary Paley.
+In the same year (1879) he published The Economics of Industry with his wife Mary Paley Marshall.